“Forgotten Hollywood”- A Happy Hallow’s Eve…

 Manny P. here…

 logo-lvccld The Clark County Library in Las Vegas is offering an early Halloween celebration by screening two classic films.
-The movie series is called: Tuesday Afternoon at the Bijou: Universal’s Horror Classics.
+This cinematic series is called: Tuesday Afternoon at the Bijou: Universal’s Horror Classics.
 These FREE events are a great way to introduce your family to cinema from Hollywood’s Studio Era.

-770px-Mummy-1932-film-poster* THE MUMMY (October 18th, 1p) - This 1932 motion picture was directed by Karl Freund, and features Boris Karloff as a revived ancient Egyptian priest.
-After the success of Dracula and Frankenstein, mogul Carl Laemmle Jr. was inspired by the 1922 opening of Tutankhamun’s tomb to create another memorable character for his studio’s stable of ghouls.
-The screenplay was most likely adapted from a short story by Arthur Conan Doyle entitled The Ring of Thoth.
+770px-Mummy-1932-film-poster* THE MUMMY (October 18th, 1p) – The motion picture was directed by Karl Freund and features Boris Karloff as a revived Egyptian priest.
+After the success of Dracula and Frankenstein, Carl Laemmle Jr. was inspired by the 1922 opening of Tutankhamun’s tomb to offer another memorable character from his studio’s stable of ghouls.
+The screenplay was adapted from a short story by Arthur Conan Doyle entitled The Ring of Thoth.

 The screenings will take place at the 399-seat Main Theatre.
 The Clark County Library is located at 1401 E. Flamingo Rd.
 For more information visit the website below: